jshun/ppopp20-ae/README.md

 The paper compares to the MESH hypergraph processing system, which can be downloaded from https://github.com/mesh-umn/MESH.
 If the reviewer wishes to test the performance of MESH, please follow the instructions on their GitHub page.
-The com-orkut hypergraph in MESH can be downloaded from https://ppopp20-ae.s3.amazonaws.com/com-orkut-MESH.
+The com-orkut hypergraph in MESH format can be downloaded from https://ppopp20-ae.s3.amazonaws.com/com-orkut-MESH.